 Text copied to clipboard!

-• Document all patient interactions and interventions.
+• Document all interactions and maintain accurate patient records

-• Provide crisis intervention when needed.
+• Provide crisis intervention and support during emergencies

 Requirements